Sampot: In daily life

-The sompot is deeply rooted in Cambodia.
-Even though the French brought a degree of Westernization to Cambodia, Cambodians continued to wear the sompot.
-Royalty and government officials used the sampot chang kben with a formal jacket.
-The sompot chong kben and sompot phamuong are still worn by Cambodians today during special occasions, and rural and poor Khmers still prefer it over Western-style clothing for its comfort.
+The sampot is deeply rooted in Cambodian culture.
+Despite the French bringing a degree of westernisation to the country, Cambodians continued to wear the sampot.
+Royalty and government officials wore the sampot chang kben with a formal jacket.
+Cambodians still wear the sompot chong kben and sompot phamuong on special occasions today, and rural and poor Khmers still prefer them to western-style clothing for their comfort.

 The material used by poor and rural Cambodians is not hand-woven silk but printed batik-patterned cloth imported from Indonesia.
 It is still popular with both men and women alike and is regarded by the people of Cambodia as their national garment.